Paraíso de Osorio

 Paraíso de Osorio is a municipality in the La Paz department of El Salvador.

-Paraiso de Osorio is a small village in the La Paz department and is the only village in El Salvador to play carambolas.
-Originally named El Paraiso (The Paradise), Paraiso de Osorio was established in the 19th century.
-In 1883 when it officially became a town, it became known as Paraiso de Osorio, in honor of General Rafael Osorio.
+Paraíso de Osorio is a small village in the La Paz department and is the only village in El Salvador to play carambolas.
+Originally named El Paraíso (The Paradise), Paraíso de Osorio was established in the 19th century.
+In 1883 when it officially became a town, it became known as Paraíso de Osorio, in honor of General Rafael Osorio.